ahlstromcj/seq66/README.md

     *   Qt 5 or Qt 6 (cross-platform).
 Loop-button grid.
 Qt style-sheet support.
-    *   Colorable pattern slots; the palette can be saved in a '*.palette' file.
+    *   Colorful loop slots; colors can be saved in a '*.palette' file.
     *   Drag-and-drop a MIDI file onto the main grid to load it.
     *   Tabs and external windows for patterns, sets, mute-groups, song layout, event-editing, play-lists, and session information.
     *   Low-frequency oscillator (LFO) to modify continuous controller and velocity values.
     *   "Pattern fixer" for expansion/compression/alignment of note patterns.
     *   "MIDI learn" manager for easily setting up a grid controller.
-    *   "RPN/NRPN" editor for sending out multiple MIDI device configuration events.
+    *   "RPN/NRPN" editor for inserting out multiple MIDI device configuration events and saving them as macros.
+    *   Event editor for detailed inspection and editing of events.
     *   Horizontal and vertical zoom in the pattern and song editors.
     *   Extremely resizable.
     *   A headless/daemon/command-line version to use with a MIDI grid